-All shareholders of record as of the close of business on the record date, February 26, 2024, are entitled to receive notice of and to vote, online or by proxy, at the virtual annual meeting or any postponement or adjournment of the annual meeting.
-If you owned shares of our common stock at the close of business on the record date, you are entitled to one vote per share upon each matter presented at the annual meeting.
+All shareholders of record as of the close of business on the Record Date, March 3, 2025, are entitled to receive notice of and to vote, online or by proxy, at the virtual annual meeting or any postponement or adjournment of the annual meeting.
+If you owned shares of our common stock at the close of business on the Record Date, you are entitled to one vote per share upon each matter presented at the annual meeting.
 The Company does not have any other outstanding class of voting stock.
 Shareholders whose shares are held in an account at a brokerage firm, bank, or other nominee (i.e., in "street name") will need to obtain a proxy from the broker, bank, or other nominee that holds their shares authorizing them to vote at the annual meeting.

 Voting on the Internet.
-You may vote by proxy on the internet up until 11:59 p.m.
+You may vote by proxy on the internet until 11:59 p.m.
 Eastern Daylight Time the day before the annual meeting.
 The website for internet voting is www.proxyvote.com.
 Easy-to-follow prompts allow you to vote your shares and confirm that your instructions have been properly recorded.
 If you vote on the internet, you can request electronic delivery of future proxy materials.

 Voting by Telephone.
 You may vote by proxy by telephone at 1 (800) 690-6903 until 11:59 p.m.
-Eastern Daylight Time the day before the annual meeting by using the toll-free number listed on your proxy card or voting instruction form.
+Eastern Daylight Time the day before the annual meeting.
 Easy-to-follow prompts allow you to vote your shares and confirm that your instructions have been properly recorded.

 Voting by Mail.
-Mark, sign and date your proxy card or voting instruction form and return it in the postage-paid envelope provided.
+Mark, sign, and date your proxy card or voting instruction form and return it in the postage-paid envelope provided.
 Your proxy card or voting instruction form must be received far enough in advance of the annual meeting to allow sufficient time for processing.